• Skip to primary navigation

 • Fresh Green Beans You want to use fresh beans for this recipe.
 Whether you call them string beans, snap beans, or green beans, they need to be fresh to get that nice snap.
 Frozen or canned versions will not hold up to the high heat required for blistering.

-• Olive Oil: This fat conducts the high heat of the oven to the bean skin, allowing it to blister and char rather than just dry out.
+• Olive Oil This fat conducts the high heat of the oven to the bean skin, allowing it to blister and char rather than just dry out.
 It also adds a rich, savory flavor.
+Avocado oil works just as well.

 I hope you enjoy my blistered green beans recipe!
 Try them with my spiced baked ham, swiss cheese chicken bake. or on their own.